Pragmatism: Ethics

 Dewey was opposed to other ethical philosophies of his time, notably the emotivism of Alfred Ayer.
 Dewey envisioned the possibility of ethics as an experimental discipline, and thought values could best be characterized not as feelings or imperatives, but as hypotheses about what actions will lead to satisfactory results or what he termed consummatory experience.
 An additional implication of this view is that ethics is a fallible undertaking because human beings are frequently unable to know what would satisfy them.

 During the late 1900s and first decade of 2000, pragmatism was embraced by many in the field of bioethics led by the philosophers John Lachs and his student Glenn McGee, whose 1997 book The Perfect Baby: A Pragmatic Approach to Genetic Engineering (see designer baby) garnered praise from within classical American philosophy and criticism from bioethics for its development of a theory of pragmatic bioethics and its rejection of the principalism theory then in vogue in medical ethics.
 An anthology published by the MIT Press titled Pragmatic Bioethics included the responses of philosophers to that debate, including Micah Hester, Griffin Trotter and others many of whom developed their own theories based on the work of Dewey, Peirce, Royce and others.
 Lachs developed several applications of pragmatism to bioethics independent of but extending from the work of Dewey and James.

-A recent pragmatist contribution to meta-ethics is Todd Lekan's Making Morality.
+One of the few ethics textbooks completely in a pragmatic key is Oxford's A 21st Century Ethical Toolbox by Anthony Weston and Bob Fischer.
+A pragmatist contribution to meta-ethics is Todd Lekan's Making Morality.
 Lekan argues that morality is a fallible but rational practice and that it has traditionally been misconceived as based on theory or principles.
 Instead, he argues, theory and rules arise as tools to make practice more intelligent.

+Within the philosophy of war, Robert L. Holmes follows John Dewey's lead by offering a pragmatic insight into just war theory.
+In this view, the application of just war theory in the modern era is flawed due its reliance upon subjective perceptions of "just" or "unjust" outcomes.
+Holmes points toward the importance of transcending such a dualistic analysis by adopting a global frame of reference which encompasses the "constellation of social, political, economic, religious and ethical values and practices" which lead to the systematic practice of war over time.
+He concludes that a universal prima facie moral imperative against killing is sufficient to serve as a rational foundation for a new form of pragmatic "existential pacifism".